johnantoni/janus-custom/readme.markdown

     git clone git://github.com/johnantoni/janus-custom.git ~/.janus

-then symlink the .vimrc.before & .after files in .janus to the home dir by running
+then finally install the symlinks and upgrade the plugins via

     cd ~/.janus
-    ./symlink

-## upgrade submodules:

-It's simple to upgrade the sub-modules, simply run

-    cd ~/.janus
-    ./upgrade
+    rake

 ## included:

 * tabular: Vim script for text filtering and alignment
 * vim-coffee-script: coffeescript for vim
 * vim-endwise: wisely add "end" in ruby, endfunction/endif/more in vim script, etc
-* vim-indent-guides: add indent guides to your code

 ## customs: